Your Legacy -- Make Every Dollar Count

 If you answered yes, Capital Transfer may be a good choice to help preserve your hard-earned assets for tomorrow.
 You’ve worked hard to build a comfortable living and take care of the people and organizations that mean most to you.
-Whether you wish to leave a nest egg to your grandchildren or support your church or a charitable organization, there is a way to maximize the amount your beneficiaries receive.
+Whether you wish to leave assets to your grandchildren or support your church or a charitable organization, there is a way to maximize the amount your beneficiaries receive.
 The Capital Transfer program allows you to leverage your current assets into a larger legacy using life insurance with a guaranteed death benefit.
-With careful planning you can help en sure that you make every dollar count for your beneficiaries.
+With careful planning you can help ensure that you make every dollar count for your beneficiaries.

 Looking for Help?